 Adverse childhood experiences (ACEs) are a critical public health issue with implications for every sector of society, but communicating about them can be challenging.
 In 2017, PHI's Berkeley Media Studies Group (BMSG) partnered with Kidsdata.org and ACEsConnection to provide a joint training for Northern California advocates to help improve their ability to understand science on ACEs, identify locally-relevant ACEs data, and develop compelling messages about their work.
-Participants hailed from various government departments and other sectors, including, First 5 and local public health depts, county offices of education, and other agencies.
+Participants hailed from various government departments and other sectors, including First 5 and local public health departments, county offices of education, and other agencies.

-Looking for tips on how to communicate effectively with policymakers about ACES?
+Looking for tips on how to communicate effectively with policymakers about ACEs?
 Read BMSG's recent blog post.

 Identifying the Prevalence of ACEs

 PHI’s Survey Research Group conducted a survey of nearly 28,000 California residents, leading to shocking revelations that one out of five California adults with children living in their homes were beaten, kicked or physically abused when they were children, and one in ten were sexually abused.
 This data has fed into a larger campaign for public health organizations around the country to begin treating the long-lasting effects of adverse childhood experiences (ACEs) as an urgent public health crisis.

 Using the data, PHI, LiveStories, and The Center for Youth Wellness created an interactive data tool that displays county and state-wide data about the pervasiveness of ACEs alongside resources and words of wisdom from thought leaders.
 Facilitated by PHI’s new data and persuasive storytelling, the field is shifting its understanding of how to treat and understand the generational effects of trauma and events experienced in childhood.

 Preventing Community Violence by Changing the Media’s Discourse